deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 ## How do I reduce the number of master nodes in a cloud cluster (multi-master to single-master)?

+{% alert level="warning" %}
+The steps described below must be performed from the first in order of the master node of the cluster (master-0).
+This is because the cluster is always scaled in order: for example, it is impossible to delete nodes master-0 and master-1, leaving master-2.
+{% endalert %}

 1. Make a [backup of etcd](faq.html#etcd-backup-and-restore) and the `/etc/kubernetes` directory.
 1. Transfer the archive to a server outside the cluster (e.g., on a local machine).
 1. Ensure there are no [alerts](../300-prometheus/faq.html#how-to-get-information-about-alerts-in-a-cluster) in the cluster that can prevent the update of the master nodes.